Big Heegner point Kolyvagin system for a family of modular forms: Howard's main conjecture

 \subsection{Acknowledgements.}

 The author wishes to thank Olivier Fouquet, Barry Mazur and Jan Nekov\'{a}\v{r}, discussions with whom led the author to this work.
+He also thanks the anonymous referee for his comments and suggestions.

-The author acknowledges a Marie Curie Grant EU-FP7 230668 and a T\"UB\.ITAK Grant 109T662. { }
+The author acknowledges a Marie Curie Grant EU-FP7 230668 as well as partial support from T\"UBA, T\"UB\.ITAK and FONDECYT in the duration of this project. { }